-In general, backup withholding and information reporting will not apply to dividends on our common stock made by us or our paying agents, in their capacities as such, to a Non-U.S. Holder, or to proceeds from the disposition of common stock paid to a Non-U.S. Holder, in each case if the holder has provided the required certification that it is a Non-U.S. Holder and neither we nor our paying agent has actual knowledge that the holder is a U.S. holder.
-Notwithstanding the foregoing, we must generally report to the Internal Revenue Service the amount of dividends paid, the name and address of the recipient, and the amount, if any, of tax withheld.
-These information reporting requirements apply even if withholding was not required because the dividends were effectively connected or withholding was reduced or eliminated by an applicable income tax treaty.
+Information Reporting and Backup Withholding.
+In general, information reporting and backup withholding will not apply to payments of dividends on our Series C Preferred Stock (or common stock) made by us or our paying agent, in its capacity as such, to a Non-U.S. Holder, or to proceeds from the disposition of shares of Series C Preferred Stock (or common stock) paid to a Non-U.S. Holder, in each case, if the holder has provided the required certification that it is a Non-U.S. Holder and neither we nor our paying agent has actual knowledge to the contrary.
+Notwithstanding the foregoing, we must generally report annually to the IRS the amount of dividends paid to each Non-U.S. Holder, the name and address of the recipient and the amount, if any, of tax withheld.
+These information reporting requirements apply even if withholding was not required because the dividends were effectively connected or the withholding was reduced or eliminated by an applicable income tax treaty.
 A similar report is sent to the recipient of the dividend.
-Pursuant to income tax treaties or some other agreements, the Internal Revenue Service may make its reports available to tax authorities in the recipient's country of residence.
+Pursuant to income tax treaties or other agreements, the IRS may make its reports available to tax authorities in the recipient's country of residence.

 Backup withholding is not an additional tax.
 Rather, the tax liability of persons subject to backup withholding will be reduced by the amount of tax withheld.
-If withholding results in an overpayment of taxes, a refund or credit against the holder's United States federal income tax liability, if any, may be obtained provided that the required information is furnished to the Internal Revenue Service in a timely manner.
+If the withholding results in an overpayment of taxes, a refund or credit against the Non-U.S. Holder's United States federal income tax liability, if any, may be obtained provided the required information is furnished to the IRS in a timely manner.